Click or the topic for details:

 Intel Graphics Controllers supported by DCH drivers

-Intel® 6th Generation Core Processors or Newer Processors are supported by Windows DCH Drivers.
+Intel® 6th Generation Core Processors or Newer Processors, Intel Core Ultra processors and Intel Arc Graphics Cards are supported by Windows DCH Drivers.
 If you want to know what generation your processor is, see How to Find the Generation of Intel® Core™ Processors.

 Differences between Legacy (DC) and DCH DriversUnder Microsoft's Universal Windows Platform (UWP), we can see different driver models.
 In general terms, they fall under the following principles: